vikejs/vike-vue/packages/vike-vue/README.md

 `vike-vue` introduces the following new hooks:
 * [`onCreateApp()`](https://vike.dev/onCreateApp): Allows you to extend the Vue app, typically for registering a Vue plugin.
+* `onAfterRenderSSRApp()`: Called right after rendering the app on the server.
+Usually used for dehydration of state management libraries.
+* `onBeforeMountApp()`: Called before mounting the app on the client.
+Usually used for hydration of state management libraries.

 ## Settings